meilisearch/documentation/learn/configuration/instance_options.md

 **Environment variable**: `MEILI_SCHEDULE_SNAPSHOT`
 **CLI option**: `--schedule-snapshot`
-**Default value**: `false` or `86400` (24 hours) **Expected value**: a boolean or an integer
+**Default value**: disabled if not present, `86400` if present without a value **Expected value**: `None` or an integer

 Activates scheduled snapshots.
 Snapshots are disabled by default.

-It is possible to use `--schedule-snapshot` as a flag.
+It is possible to use `--schedule-snapshot` without a value.
 If `--schedule-snapshot` is present when launching an instance but has not been assigned a value, Meilisearch takes a new snapshot every 24 hours.

-It is also possible to explicitly pass a boolean value to `--schedule-snapshot`.
-Meilisearch takes a new snapshot every 24 hours when `--schedule-snapshot=true`, and takes no snapshots when `--schedule-snapshot=false`.

 For more control over snapshot scheduling, pass an integer representing the interval in seconds between each snapshot.
 When `--schedule-snapshot=3600`, Meilisearch takes a new snapshot every hour.

+When using the configuration file, it is also possible to explicitly pass a boolean value to `schedule_snapshot`.
+Meilisearch takes a new snapshot every 24 hours when `schedule_snapshot=true`, and takes no snapshots when `schedule_snapshot=false`.

 [Learn more about snapshots](/learn/advanced/snapshots.md).